paulodiovani/blog.diovani.com/_tabs/contact.md

 ---
 title: Contact
-layout: post
+layout: page
 permalink: /contact/
-image: /media/2017/message_in_a_bottle_by_jrivadulla-d53o80v.jpg
+icon: fas fa-address-card
-image_credits: jrivadulla.deviantart.com
+order: 3
 ---

 If you want to get in touch by